-When it comes to recognizing and rewarding their employees, organizations follow their own unique systems and processes.
-This is due to the differences in the work culture and operational models of organizations.
-Increasingly, peer to peer recognition is emerging as a popular and effective way of employee engagement and motivation.
-In fact, experts consider it to be an important contributor towards building an excellent company culture, which in turn impacts employee satisfaction and retention.
+Increasingly, peer to peer recognition is emerging as a popular and effective way of employee engagement and motivation across organizations.
+In fact, experts consider it to be an important contributor towards building an excellent organizational culture, which in turn impacts employee satisfaction and retention.
 When implemented and managed in a proper manner, peer-to-peer recognition can offer a wide range of benefits for the organization.

 Peer-to-peer recognition has become an important part of the workplace today and has been helpful for organizations to improve employee satisfaction and well-being, which directly impacts organizational performance and retention.